cxy30/cxy30.github.io/_pages/about.md

 * (ICLR 2022 spotlight) [Near-Optimal Reward-Free Exploration for Linear Mixture MDPs with Plug-in Solver](https://arxiv.org/abs/2110.03244)
 **Xiaoyu Chen**, Jiachen Hu, Lin F. Yang, Liwei Wang
-**Highlight**: we focus on the reward-free setting in which the agent learns a model in the exploration phase and demands that any planning algorithm on the learned model can give a near-optimal policy.
+**Highlight**: we formulate the reward-free setting in which the agent learns a model in the exploration phase and demands that any planning algorithm on the learned model can give a near-optimal policy.
 We provide a efficient learning algorithms with near-optimal sample complexity bound.